bloominstituteoftechnology/Computer-Architecture/LS8-spec.md

 `NOT register`

-Perform a bitwise-NOT on the value in a register.
+Perform a bitwise-NOT on the value in a register, storing the result in the register.

 Machine code:
 ```